rsyslog/rsyslog/source/messageparser.rst

 A typical example may be a multi-line message: let's assume some originator has generated a message for the format "A\\nB" (where \\n means LF).
 If that message is being transmitted via plain tcp syslog, the frame delimiter is LF.
-So the sender will delimit the frame with LF, but otherwise send the message unmodified onto the wire (because that is how things are -unfortunately- done in plain tcp syslog...).
+So the sender will delimite the frame with LF, but otherwise send the message unmodified onto the wire (because that is how things are -unfortunately- done in plain tcp syslog...).
 So wire will see "A\\nB\\n".
 When this arrives at the receiver, the transport layer will undo the framing.
 When it sees the LF after A, it thinks it finds a valid frame delimiter (in fact, this is the correct view!).
 So the receive will extract one complete message A and one complete message B, not knowing that they once were both part of a large multi-line message.
 These two messages are then passed to the upper layers, where the message parsers receive them and extract information.
 However, the message parsers never know (or even have a chance to see) that A and B belonged together.
-Even further, in rsyslog there is no guarantee that A will be parsed before B - concurrent operations may cause the reverse order (and do so very validly).
+Even further, in rsyslog there is no guarnatee that A will be parsed before B - concurrent operations may cause the reverse order (and do so very validly).

 The important lesson is: **message parsers can not be used to fix a broken framing**.
 You need a full protocol implementation to do that,